Patient Participation Group

 Patient Participation Group - Terms of Reference

-- to enable regular communication with the patient population and support the practice in the direct communications with patients including social media
+Enable regular communication with the patient population and support the direct communications from the Health Centre.

-- to advice the practice from a patient perspective by providing insight into the responsiveness and quality of services
+Advise the Health Centre from a patient perspective by providing insight into perception of service quality.

-- such other activities as the PPG or HCHC may deem appropriate.
+Support activities as PPG or HCHC as appropriate.

 The group would like to contact patients on occasion by email and/or text so that they can obtain the views of the widest group of patients possible.
 We would like to obtain your email address and mobile phone number to do this.
 Please complete the Patient Contact Form to provide your consent for this.

 May 2023 PPG Newsletter

 In this edition of the mag, I’m going to share some important news regarding the way the appointments system will work at the Health Centre from 5th June.

 On the 5th June, and during the hours of 8am to 3.30pm Monday to Friday, the AccuRX online triage system will be relaunched for all appointment requests to see the medical team here at Holmes Chapel Health Centre.
 This brings the surgery in line with other practices here in Cheshire East, & is aimed at easing the significant rush for appointments at 8am.
 By moving completely to the online triage system used last year, it will ensure that patients can be seen by the right person within the appropriate clinical timescale.
 Non-urgent enquiries for medication, sick-notes, or other administrative enquiries will also be dealt with in the right manner through the online form.

 Patients will be able to continue to request appointments with practice nurses, phlebotomy, & health care assistants by phoning or coming to reception, however for any other appointments, these will need to be requested through the AccuRx triage system.
 A link will be available on the Health Centre website (www.holmeschapelhealthcentre.co.uk).